 HealthStreet is a community-based program that works to reduce disparities in healthcare by linking the medically underserved community members to health care providers, community organizations, and researchers in the University of Florida community.
 HealthStreet provides free access to health screenings, classes, and other services.

 College of Medicine faculty volunteers are part of the Helping Hands Clinic operated at the Salvation Army Lodge in downtown Gainesville, which serves the needs of the areas homeless.
 Social workers, registered nurses, advanced registered nurse practitioners, physicians and community service volunteers staff the clinic.

 The Family Health Program is comprised of teams of students from the Colleges of Medicine, Pharmacy, Dentistry and Public Health and Health Professions.
 These teams are assigned to individual Alachua County families to assess their health needs by making home visits, gathering health data and developing a "prevention prescription" to promote health maintenance or disease prevention.

 The MDT Program provides comprehensive direct services for pre-kindergarten to sixth-grade children through the use of an interdisciplinary diagnostic clinic, consultation, technical assistance, parental education, and direct intervention services for children.
 The MDTP consists of professionals from pediatrics, psychology, communicative disorders, occupational therapy and special education.

-Safe Kids North Central Florida at Shands Children's Hospital at the University of Florida, part of Safe Kids Worldwide, brings together more than 50 organizations and individuals concerned about childhood injury prevention.
-Sign up for car seat checks, find local safety events, join the Safe Kids Club and find anwers to commonly asked questions about fire safety, water safety, car seat safety and bike safety .
+Safe Kids North Central Florida at UF Health Shands Children's Hospital, part of Safe Kids Worldwide, brings together more than 50 organizations and individuals concerned about childhood injury prevention.
+Sign up for car seat checks, find local safety events, join the Safe Kids Club and find answers to commonly asked questions about fire safety, water safety, car seat safety and bike safety.